-It’s 2 speed deck that’ll spin at 33 and 45.
-And from my research it gets prett darn close to the perfect speed.
+It’s 2-speed deck that’ll spin at 33 and 45.
+And from my research, it gets pretty darn close to the perfect speed.

 Speeds are switched manually.
-This is standard with any deck that’s classes as audiophile quality.
+This is standard with any deck that’s classed as audiophile quality.
 Although the switch is tricky because the belt is overly sensitive.

 The deck is fully manual so you’ll be doing all the cueing and you need to be around at the end of the last track.